 Three significant clusters (shown in coronal, sagittal, and axial views at each row) identified from the searchlight analysis (only including the data for the Practiced mapping) are presented.
-The clusters in blue denote the regions with significantly greater decoding accuracies in the early stage of learning, while the clusters in red denote those with significantly greater decoding accuracies in the later stage of learning.
+The clusters in blue denote the regions with significantly greater classification accuracies in the early stage of learning, while the clusters in red denote those with significantly greater classification accuracies in the later stage of learning.
 The searchlight analysis result is thresholded by a cluster-forming p < 0.001 and a FWE-corrected p < 0.05.
 The colorbar denotes the t-values.
 Detailed cluster information is described in Table 2.

 Figure X. Correlation between the change in the visual-DMN core integration and improvement in success rate